Meet the Board: Dylan Hixon

 What were the formative science fiction books that sparked your interest in space and planetary systems?

 I was lucky that my father read aloud to me, including a lot of science fiction.
 As I got into reading, Dune and Foundation both had big influences on me.
 As did Liu Cixin (who wrote the three body problem).
 I still read a lot of science fiction.
-I’m currently reading more Liu Cixin, the Wandering Earth which is interesting as it’s the Chinese version of the planetary sunshade concept.
+I’m currently reading more Liu Cixin, the Wandering Earth which is interesting as it includes the Chinese version of the planetary sunshade concept.

-I am fascinated by how science fiction worlds end up getting structured.
+I am fascinated by how science fiction predicts worlds will end up getting structured.
 One of my favorite quotes about futurism is “the present does not invent the future.
 The future invents the present”.
 I am of the belief that we’re living through a time period in which science fiction and the real world are converging.
 I like to tell people The Martian isn’t a science fiction story - it’s just an action movie.

 What books are on your nightstand right now?